 - Include interests that aren’t specifically related to law – the employer wants to see that you’re an interesting all-rounder.

 - Think about the firm’s culture and values and try to show that your activities and interests fit in with these.
-For example, Baker & McKenzie have won awards for their corporate social responsibility programme; if you’ve been a RAG officer for your student union, helped improve your building’s recycling rates, or done volunteer work, this may give you an edge at the firm.
+For example, Baker McKenzie have won awards for their social mobility, inclusion and diversity; if you’ve done voluntary work that shows you're also committed to those values, this may give you an edge at the firm.

-- Mention any part-time jobs you’ve taken on to help fund your studies – you might not think they’re impressive, but this shows commercial awareness and responsibility.
+- Mention any part-time jobs you’ve taken on to help fund your studies – you might not think they’re impressive, but this shows commercial awareness, tim management and responsibility.